 - Consulting and customized working sessions on software architecture.
 This helps you quickly make fully informed decisions concerning your enterprise architecture.
 More...

 - Mentoring on technical issues.
 These sessions make it easier for managers and project leads to get up-to-speed on architectural considerations.
 More...

 - Speaking on topics related to advanced software architectures and how such architectures can be used in organizations.
 This is a great way to communicate the value of using various types of software architectures to larger groups.
 More...

-All the material on this site was prepared by Douglas K Barry.
 You may use this material on this site for your work or classes.
 Reprint Policy.